julmajustus/dwl-deep-dive/README.md

 ---

-# Installation
+# Compiling dwl

+   dwl is designed to be configured and compiled from source.
+Even if your package manager offers a pre-built package for dwl, that isn’t the intended method of installation.

-Follow these steps to install dwl from source.
+   Follow these steps to compile dwl from source.

-1. **Clone the Repository:**
+1. ### Clone the Repository

    Clone the dwl repository and check out the v0.7 tag:
    ```bash